 Here at Calef’s we pride ourselves in buying and selling local, that has been the foundation of our business for over 150 years.
-One of our favorite local suppliers is the Squamscot Old Fashioned Beverage Company, founded in Newfields, NH in 1863.
+One of our favorite local suppliers is Squamscot Old Fashioned Beverages, founded in Newfields, NH in 1863.
 It is a staple in our cooler and the best option to quench a late summer thirst.

 The Conner family has continued a time-honored tradition that dates back to the Civil War.
 From the landmark Conner Bottling Works, in Newfields, New Hampshire, the Conner Family has for the past five generations been producing and bottling “Squamscot Old Fashioned Beverages”.
 Known more commonly today as a tonic or soda.